Easy Einkorn Homemade Tortillas Recipe

-- Turn out onto counter and kneed until smooth.
+- Turn out onto counter and kneed until just combined.

 - Heat pan to a medium heat.

-- Roll each portion of dough with a rolling pin until they are as thin as you can make them without tearing.
-(Or you can use a cast iron tortilla press!)
+- Roll each portion of dough on floured surface until they are as thin as you can make them without tearing.

 - Keep the rolled out tortillas under a dry towel until ready to cook.

-- Cook first side until bubbles form, then flip.
-Cook for an additional 1 minute on second side.
+- Cook first side until bubbles form (about 45 seconds), then flip.
+Cook for an additional 30-45 seconds on second side.

 - Once cooked, wrap in a dish towel to keep them soft.